mdeleo10/Azure-Terraform-DualStack-WestUS-with-AAD/README.md

 - Create NSG

 ### Note 2: Also needed access to the existing Resource Group rg-terraform-state-001 for the following:
-- Storage Account
+- Storage Account and IAM access, for example contributor, for cloudmdterraformstate in RG rg-terraform-state-001.
-- Key Vault with secret "sshIDpub" in the ssh public key string format example "ssh-rsa KKKKKKeyKKKKK userid@xxx.com"
+- Key Vault kv-terraform-script-001 in RG rg-terraform-state-001, with secret "sshIDpub" in the ssh public key string format example "ssh-rsa KKKKKKeyKKKKK userid@xxx.com".
+Note need to add IAM access, for example Key Vault Administrator to access and read keys

 ### Note3 : Storage Account must have IAM permissions for Storage Account contributor and Key Vault Administrator
 - Check all app rights in Azure Active Directory for Service Principal (SPs do not support group assignments)
-- Azure Active Directory/Roles and Permissions
+- Azure Active Directory/Roles and Permissions for

-### Create Resource Group
-az group create -n tamopstfstates -l eastus

-### Create Storage Account
-az storage account create -n tamopstf0000 -g tamopstfstates -l eastus2 --sku Standard_LRS

-### Create Storage Account Container
-az storage container create -n tfstatedevops0000
+-

 ## Adding support for Azure Active Directory to Azure Linux